Every year, products that are commercially available in any country may be submitted, in one of the following categories:

 A technology that does not pose ethical dilemmas or give rise to equivocal social transformations

-When looking at Box 1, one may say that two out of the six MDEA criteria are compatible with health care system challenges, but lack an explicit reference to cost-effectiveness and to the settings where the technology can be used safely:
+One may say that two out of the six MDEA criteria are compatible with health care system challenges, but lack an explicit reference to cost-effectiveness and to the settings where the technology can be used safely:

 “User-related design and engineering features that improve healthcare delivery”